picklednewtons/OMGNetstatic/content/omgpool.md

 toc: false
 ---

-Our friends over at omgpool have suggested some new resources for the site (thanks UnlimitedCake).
+Our friends over at OMGPool have suggested some new resources for the site (thanks UnlimitedCake).

 ## Staking resources